javiergcas/javiergcas.github.io/_pages/research/experimental.md

 {: .text-justify}
 But don’t be fooled—that was not the end of my dive into real-time fMRI.
 Over the years, I have been fortunate to collaborate with many NIH researchers in designing, developing, and interpreting neurofeedback experiments.
 Of particular note is my collaboration with [Dr. Michal Ramot](https://www.weizmann.ac.il/brain-sciences/labs/ramot/home) on the [use of covert fMRI neurofeedback to alleviate social symptoms associated with autism spectrum disorder](https://elifesciences.org/articles/28974), as well as our subsequent methodological work improving upon the approaches used in that seminal study.
 Please see the [Clinical Research section](https://javiergcas.github.io/research/clinical) for more details.

+{: .text-justify}
+Today, I am working on the development of a new real-time fMRI software suite, [(rtcog)](https://github.com/nimh-sfim/rtcog), designed to monitor patterns of neural activity as scanning unfolds—and to trigger experimental interventions whenever a target pattern emerges.
+This framework has broad applications for the scientific study of spontaneous neural processes, a key focus of my current research.

+{: .text-justify}
+For example, certain brain regions such as the visual cortex often activate spontaneously during resting-state scans, even in the absence of visual stimulation (e.g., while subjects fixate on a crosshair).
+Why does this happen?
+Could these activations reflect conscious processes such as visual imagery or internal inspection of one’s surroundings?
+Or are they driven by purely unconscious dynamics?
+We don’t yet know.
+But by continuously tracking participants’ brain activity in real time—and triggering brief self-report probes immediately after spontaneous activation events—we may begin to answer these questions.
+The real-time software I am now developing in collaboration with colleagues at the NIH will make this type of experiment possible.

 **Publications on Optimization of fMRI Acquisitions:**

 * Gonzalez-Castillo J et al. "[Editorial: Towards Expanded Utility of Real Time fMRI Neurofeedback in Clinical Applications](https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2020.606868/full)" Frontiers in Human Neuroscience (2020)